Single trusted qubit is necessary and sufficient for quantum realisation of extremal no-signaling correlations

-Partial negative result in this direction was obtained in \cite{RTHHPRL} where it was shown that in the usual Bell scenario with a single measurement run per party there exist no quantum correlations that represent an extremal point in a polytope of no-signaling boxes.
-An important question was left unanswered whether it is true in more general Bell scenarios as well as in the steering scenarios.
+An important, though partial, negative result in this direction was obtained in \cite{RTHHPRL} where it was shown that in the usual Bell non-locality framework, there exists no scenario (number of parties, measurement settings or outcomes) in which quantum correlations represent an extremal point in the set (convex polytope) of no-signaling boxes.
+An important question was left unanswered whether the same is true in more general correlation scenarios such as that of sequential Bell non-locality \cite{GWCAN} or in quantum steering scenarios \cite{SBCSV15}.

-Here we provide the two answers answers to both of these fundamental questions.
-First, we extend the no-go result of \cite{RTHHPRL} to the most general scenario of sequential measurements: if there is no trusted quantum system, extremality is impossible there.
+Here we provide complete answers to both these fundamental questions.
+First, we extend the no-go result of \cite{RTHHPRL} to the general scenario of sequential Bell non-locality \cite{GWCAN}: quantum sequential non-local correlations cannot realise extremal non-signaling behaviors, irrespective of the number of measurement settings or outcomes.
 Second, we also provide a positive answer in the setting of steering inequalities: if one of the parties has a fully trusted qubit system then there exist situations where quantum assemblages are extremal within general no-signaling assemblages.
+Crucially, this latter result holds in the setting of three-party steering where quantum assemblages have been shown to be a strict subset of the set of no-signaling assemblages.
+This surprising result, in view of the unrealisability of super-quantum boxes such as the PR box in non-locality and the interesting consequences thereof \cite{RMPBellnonlocality, RMPBuhrman}, should have interesting consequences both in quantum foundations and in the development of semi-device-independent cryptography secure against no-signaling adversaries.